 Mediterranean cuisine isn’t complete without the Greek sauce tzatziki.

 It is a delicious and savory sauce that almost no popular Greek dish can go without.
 Gyros, souvlaki, kebabs — you name it.

 The sauce uses yogurt as its essential ingredient.
-It is exceptionally refreshing and works wiell combined with various meats.
-It also blends perfectly as a veggie dip and with fish, especially when you want to cut a stronger flavor.
+It is exceptionally refreshing and works well combined with various types of meat.
+It also blends perfectly as a dip and with fish, especially when you want to cut a stronger flavor.

-The choice of yogurt is crucial for preparing the close to original taste – so if you cannot find Greek yogurt in your local store, remove the moisture from the plain yogurt to get a thicker composure.
+The choice of yogurt is crucial for preparing it so that’s close to the original taste.
+If you cannot find Greek yogurt in your local store, remove the moisture from the plain yogurt to get a thicker composure.
 The peeled fresh cucumber should be grated.

 Originating from Genoa, the full name of this sauce is “pesto alla genovese,”.

 A good blender or pestle and mortar is required for this sauce.
 Use fresh basil and quality Parmesan cheese such as Parmigiano-Reggiano or Pecorino Romano for the best flavors.

 Although there are many variations, other important ingredients are pine nuts, garlic, and olive oil.
 It is a great addition to vegetable plates, salads as well as chicken dishes.